 The Pumpkin Spice Martini combines all the flavors of Fall into one dessert-worthy cocktail.
-With its maple butter and pumpkin pie spiced rim, the vanilla and pumpkin vodkas, and the Rumchata, this drink is perfect for Autumnal gatherings, live or virtual, or for a quiet candlelit evening alone.
+With its maple butter and pumpkin pie spiced rim, the vanilla and pumpkin vodkas, and the Rumchata, this drink is perfect for Autumn gatherings or for a quiet candlelit evening alone.

 First, gather your ingredients.
 You will need maple butter and pumpkin pie spice for the rim, plus pumpkin vodka, vanilla vodka, and Rumchata.

 About 15 minutes before you are going to make your drink, stick your martini glass in the freezer to chill it.